 Many kids are wondering why the banquets can’t be held at houses or off school grounds, as that could potentially be a solution to the space problem.

 Historically, Pentucket has had issues with off-campus banquets, as there has been inappropriate behavior and complaints from parents and coaches about the cost.
 Because of this, administrators at the time decided that all banquets had to be held on school property.
-Ms. Erdhart notes that this was before her time at the school, and she inherited the rule about the banquets being on campus.
+Ms. Erhardt notes that this was before her time at the school, and she inherited the rule about the banquets being on campus.

 Is there a possibility of going back to the old banquets?